rayriffy/homebrew-taps/README.md

-Riffy's Homebrew Taps
+# Riffy's Homebrew Taps
-===

-Collection of personalized Homebrew Taps.
-Add into your brew by running
+A collection of personalized Homebrew Taps.
+Add to your Homebrew by running:

 ```
 brew tap rayriffy/taps
 ```

-netcoredbg
+## netcoredbg
----

-Open-source debugger for CoreCLR ([source](https://github.com/Samsung/netcoredbg)).
-This is used as an alternative to `vsdbg` which is exclusive to VS Code, and Visual Studio.
-Meaning `vsdbg` will be unusable in VS Code forks (i.e. Cursor).
+An open-source debugger for CoreCLR ([source](https://github.com/Samsung/netcoredbg)).
+This serves as an alternative to `vsdbg`, which is exclusive to VS Code and Visual Studio.
+This means `vsdbg` cannot be used in VS Code forks (such as Cursor).

 ```
 brew install netcoredbg
 ```

-This process might take some time (~10-15 min) to compile, but after completion it will be available at `/opt/homebrew/Cellar/netcoredbg/3.1.2/netcoredbg`.
-Then in `launch.json` in your project, add additional config to tell IDE which debugger to use.
+The compilation process may take approximately 10-15 minutes.
+After completion, the debugger will be available at `/opt/homebrew/Cellar/netcoredbg/3.1.2/netcoredbg`.
+To use it, add the following configuration to the `launch.json` file in your project:

 ```json
 "pipeTransport": {